Total negativity: Characterizations and single-vector tests: Theorems and : Characterization of total negativity via the LCP

 Then $q>0$, since $A<0$.
-Thus \lcp{A_r} has solutions with sign patterns $ $ and $ $, a contradiction.
+Thus $\lcp{A_r}$ has solutions with sign patterns $ $ and $ $, a contradiction.
 Hence every contiguous square submatrix of $A$ of size $r \in [2,k]$ has the sign non-reversal property on $\altr{r}$ and the result follows. \end{proof}